X Prize Competition Could Make 'Tricorder' A Reality

 ARUN RATH, HOST:

-Thanks for listening.
-It's ALL THINGS CONSIDERED from NPR West.
 Star Trek geeks, like me, delight in talking about the technological advances predicted on the show - cell phones, tablet computers, 3D printing, Google Glass, medical telemetry.
 There's a new push to bring another device from the USS Enterprise to the mainstream - the medical tricorder.
 That's the gadget Doctor McCoy would use to diagnose anyone who got sick.
 He'd scan it over them as it made its signature sound.